Nosratabad: History

-Nosratabad, the city of Nosrat, was named after Nusret el Mulk, a former deputy governor of Sistan; when built, c.
-1870, it was first called Nasirabad in honour of Nasr-uddin Shah; other names, used locally, are Shahr-i-Seistan, Shahr-i-Nassiriyeh, or simply Shahr (the town).
+Nosratabad (The City of Nosrat) was named after Nusret el Mulk, a former deputy governor of Sistan; when built, c.
+1870, it was first called Nasirabad in honor of Nasr-uddin Shah; other names, used locally, are Shahr-i-Seistan, Shahr-i-Nassiriyeh, or simply Shahr (the town).
 Its climate is very dry and hot; due to its location in the Lut Desert, it is among the hottest locations in the world.
 In August 1926, the highest officially recorded temperature soared to 58.0 °C.

 During the late nineteenth century it was the residence of British and Russian consuls, and had post and telegraph offices (as of 1911).
-The city served as the capital of Sistan until some time in the 20th Century.
+The city served as the capital of Sistan until some time in the 20th century.

+The city was the site of a major explosion in 2004, when a fuel tanker lost control at a police checkpoint and collided with a bus, resulting in 90 fatalities and 114 additional injuries.

 On 3 June 2009, the Jondollah militant group blocked off roads between Nosratabad and Bam, seizing several trucks.

+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 4,182 in 919 households.
+The following census in 2011 counted 4,270 people in 931 households.
+The 2016 census measured the population of the city as 5,238 people in 1,255 households.